pvdabeel/prolog/Documentation/Handbook/12-doc-planning.md

 - **Literal** — the full `Repo://Entry:Action?{Context}` term

+## The same laws order uninstalls

+Depclean's uninstall order is the same three laws proved over a different set of bindings (`Source/Domain/Gentoo/Rules/unmerging.pl`).
+A step is the `:unmerge` of a removable package; what a step *requires* is the release of every claim on it — each removable consumer must be unmerged first; and the *world* provides nothing, because an installed consumer's claim is a present fact in the VDB — there is no "already provided" escape like merge ordering has.

+Cyclic claim chains fall through the same `currently_proving` guard and surface as **retained-claim assumptions**: the report names exactly which package still depends on which at its unmerge point, instead of a bare "cycle detected" flag.
+The wave projection is reused unchanged, and the flattened waves are the uninstall order (consumers first, dependencies last).
+Kahn's topological sort — the last procedural survivor of the pre-proof planner — was retired with this pass.

+One binding detail is load-bearing: the claim index reads the VDB dependency models through the query layer, whose inlined model construction dispatches through the *active* rule module.
+The index is therefore prepared eagerly, before the unmerge prove scopes the rule module to `unmerging` (see `unmerging:with_unmerge_pass/2`).

 ## Further reading

 - [Chapter 8: The Prover](08-doc-prover.md) — how the Proof AVL is constructed